aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 Certain fields are obviously critical, such as AMI and User Data.
 Some fields are useful for particular workloads, such as storage and IAM Instance Profile.

-Finally, **the majority of Launch Template fields should not be set** (or will have no effect).
-If it's not documented below, you should assume that the field should not be set.
+Finally, **the majority of Launch Template fields should not be set** (or will have no effect), such as network interfaces and instance type.

 ## Important Fields